The Truth About Many Data Breaches

 Data Breach Examples

 Capital One Data Breach: Approximately 100 million consumer applications including customer status, credit scores, payment history, contact information, social security numbers and bank accounts.
-The data breach was caused by a former employee and a misconfigured open-source web application firewall that was hosted in AWS.
+How did this occur?
+A former employee and a misconfigured open-source web application firewall in AWS.

 BioStar 2 Data Breach: About 28 million record of over 1 million people worldwide.
 Vpnmentor discovered the unencrypted database belonging to Suprema, a global biometrics security and identity company.
 Thousands of companies use BioStar 2, Suprema’s web-based security platform, which is a biometrics lock system.
 It uses fingerprints and facial recognition to give a company’s employees access to buildings, offices, and other facilities.

 Adobe Creative Cloud Data Breach: It is estimated that 7.5 million accounts were exposed from an improperly configured cloud database.
 The exposed information included email addresses, account creation date, Adobe products, subscription status, payment status, member IDs, country, and time since last login.
-This information could easily been used for phishing campaigns to obtain sensitive data like credit card information.
+This information can easily be turn into a phishing campaigns to obtain sensitive data like credit card information.

 It is scary to think large corporations are so careless to leave our personal data unsecured online for anyone to download.
-All three of the examples above could have been prevented by properly securing the information.
+All three of the examples above can be avoided by properly securing the information.
 Two of the databases did not have any password protection.

 “Boosting the security of the servers that store such information could dramatically cut down on the number of data breaches”, according to Rogers.